-Pens used for comparison and images in this article starting with the main image:
+The pens used for comparison and images on this page starting with the main image:

 - Royal Blue European Ballpoint